 Timing Is Also Key

-In as much as you know what is included in a lean muscle diet, you also need to know when to eat.
+Now that you know what is included in a lean muscle diet, you also need to know when to eat.
 The best lean muscle diet plan will allow you to eat throughout the day.
 Most specifically, this will mean eating evenly between 3 and 4-hour intervals (5).